Camcan/phase-0-handbook/FAQ.md

   5. Do you want your email changed in Socrates as well?

 **Q: Can we use EDA space in Phase 0?** <br>
 **A:** Unfortuntately at this time students are not able to use space on site during Phase 0, but we do have visiting hours.
-Please email your [facilitator](contact-and-support-list.md) to ask.

-**Q: I didn't receive a google calendar invite.
-How can I get access to the necessary calendars?**<br>
-**A:** Because we use google groups to maintain permissions (far easier than inviting everyone separately), you won't always receive an email.
-But if your address is correct in the google group, you automatically have access.
-Go to the google+ community and find the two calendar links under "About this community."
-You can then add them.
+**Q: Do I have a student email address?** <br>
+**A:** All students will have a firstname.lastname@devacademy.ac.nz.
+This is not like a usual email address however, and can not be used to send emails from.
+Any emails sent to the email will automatically arrive in your primary personal email account.

+**Q: Do I have to pay for TeamTreehouse and Pluralsight?** <br>
+**A:** No, while you are in phase-0, EDA will cover the costs.
+If you however want to continue using treehouse after the 9 weeks, you will need to register a new account with your own credentials.
+Pluralsight is free to all students for 1 year.